Risheit/cscc01-fitness-tracker/CICD/ben_a2_grading.md

 ## GitHub Review (Max 30 marks)
 - Working CICD pipeline (max 30 marks)
-  - 5 marks  = docker file(s) that that can meet all the project requirements and features
+  - 5 marks  = docker file(s) that can meet all the project requirements and features
   - 5 marks  = build docker image
   - 5 marks  = Push Docker image to a container registry (e.g. DockerHub)
   - 5 marks  = 3-5 Test Cases written for CI or CD